-- First Review First full grading period after exit - Second Review End of first full semester after exit - Third Review End of the second full semester after exit - Fourth Review Two years from the exit date
+- First Review First full grading period after exit - Second Review End of second full grading quarter after exit - Third Review End of the third full grading quarter after exit - Fourth Review Two years from the exit date

 18b) Indicate what documentation is used to monitor the student's progress.
 Check all that apply.